 To determine which disorder is causing CK elevation, a doctor may order a muscle biopsy, the surgical removal of a small sample of muscle from the patient.
 By examining this sample, doctors can tell a great deal about what’s actually happening inside the muscles.
 Modern techniques can use the biopsy to distinguish muscular dystrophies from infections, inflammatory disorders and other problems.

 Other tests on the biopsy sample can provide information about which muscle proteins are present in the muscle cells, and whether they’re present in the normal amounts and in the right locations.
-This can reveal what’s wrong with the cells’ proteins and provide likely candidates as to which genes are responsible for the problem.
-The correlation between missing proteins on the muscle biopsy and genetic flaws isn’t perfect, however.
-An MDA clinic physician can help you understand these results.
+This can help narrow down which type of CMD is present.